Cemetery Man

-Cemetery Man (Dellamorte Dellamore) is a 1994 horror film directed by Michele Soavi and starring Rupert Everett, François Hadji-Lazaro and Anna Falchi.
+Cemetery Man (Dellamorte Dellamore) is a 1994 zombie comedy horror film directed by Michele Soavi and starring Rupert Everett, François Hadji-Lazaro and Anna Falchi.
 It was produced by Tilde Corsi, Gianni Romoli and Soavi and based on the novel Dellamorte Dellamore by Tiziano Sclavi.
 Everett plays a beleaguered caretaker of a small Italian cemetery, who searches for love while defending himself from dead people who keep rising again.
 It is an international co-production between Italy, France, and Germany.

 Plot

 Francesco Dellamorte is the cemetery caretaker in the small Italian town of Buffalora.
 He lives in a ramshackle house on the premises, constantly surrounded by death, with only his mentally disabled assistant Gnaghi for company.
 Young punks in town spread gossip that Dellamorte is impotent.
 His hobbies are reading outdated telephone directories, in which he crosses out the names of the deceased, and trying to assemble a puzzle shaped like a human skull.
 Gnaghi can speak only one word: "Gna".

 The Latin inscription over the Buffalora Cemetery gate reads RESURRECTURIS ("For those who will rise again"), and indeed, some people rise from their graves as aggressive zombies within seven nights following their deaths.
 Dellamorte destroys these creatures, which he calls "Returners", before they overrun the town.
 Buffalora's mayor is so fixated on his reelection campaign that he does not register Dellamorte's pleas for an investigation.
 Being an outcast in the village and almost illiterate, Dellamorte does not want to lose his job.
 He opens up to his only friend, Franco, a municipal clerk, but does not file the paperwork to get assistance.
 He explains, "It's easier just to shoot them."

 At a funeral, Dellamorte falls in love with the young widow of a rich, elderly man.
 She is won over when Dellamorte tells her about the ossuary, which she adores.
 While consummating their relationship by her late husband's grave, the undead partner arises and bites her.
 She seems to die, but the coroner claims it was a heart attack.
 Fearing the worst, Dellamorte stays near her corpse, and shoots her when she rises.

 Gnaghi becomes infatuated with the mayor's teen daughter, Valentina, but she is tragically decapitated in a motorcycle accident.
 Undeterred, Gnaghi digs up her reanimated head and begins an innocent romance.
 The relationship is cut short, however, when the mayor finds out and Valentina rips out his throat with her teeth, forcing Dellamorte to shoot her.
 The young widow also rises again, causing Dellamorte to believe she was not really a zombie when he first shot her, in which case it was he who killed her.
 He plummets into a depression and is visited by the leering figure of Death, who tells him to "Stop killing the dead" and suggests shooting the living instead.
+His grip on reality slipping, Dellamorte heads into town at night and kills the punks who have made fun of him for years.